Man arrested on murder, hate crime charges in deadly shooting at Colorado gay nightclub

-COLORADO SPRINGS, Colo. — A man suspected of killing five people and injuring 25 others in a shooting at a gay nightclub in Colorado has been arrested on murder and hate crime charges, according to court records.
+COLORADO SPRINGS, Colo. — A man suspected of killing five people and injuring at least 18 others in a shooting at a gay nightclub in Colorado has been arrested on suspicion of murder and hate crimes, according to court records.

 The man, identified by police as Anderson Lee Aldrich, 22, was arrested Monday on five counts of murder and five counts of bias-motivated hate crimes causing bodily injury, court records show.
 Police say he opened fire at Club Q in Colorado Springs just before midnight Saturday.
 He was quickly subdued by others at the club and taken into custody when police arrived a few minutes after receiving a call, authorities said.

-“Those charges will be heavily investigated, and once that investigation is complete, (the district attorney’s office) will determine formal charges,” said Jessica Ramirez, an assistant in the district attorney’s office in Colorado Springs.
-“When formal charges are filed, we will be sure to make public notification.
-At this time we have not investigated whether it is hate crime-related, but all that will be considered in the investigative process.”
+Patrick Sharp, the chief executive of Penrose Hospital, said three people remained hospitalized and were listed as stable Monday.

+Authorities on Monday released the names of those who were killed in the attack after family members and friends of the five victims confirmed their loved ones’ deaths with the Los Angeles Times and other media outlets.

-“At least two heroic people” confronted the gunman and stopped the shooting, said Colorado Springs Police Chief Adrian Vasquez, adding: “We owe them a great debt of thanks.”
+“At least two heroic people” confronted the gunman and stopped the shooting, Colorado Springs Police Chief Adrian Vasquez said, adding: “We owe them a great debt of thanks.”

-Of the 25 people injured, 19 have gunshot wounds, Suthers said.
-None of those is “deemed truly critical,” the mayor said.
+Police identified the two people — Thomas James and Richard Fierro — during Monday’s conference.

-A patron who was in the bar told local station KRDO-TV Channel 13: “As I was dancing on the dance floor, I heard shots fired.
+A patron identified as Joshua told local station KRDO-TV: “As I was dancing on the dance floor, I heard shots fired.
 I thought it was the music because there were no screams.
 There was no, ‘Help, help.’”

-When he realized what was going on, he ran into a dressing room where he and others locked the door, turned out the lights and got on the floor.
+He ran into a dressing room when he realized what was going on.
+There, he and others locked the door, turned out the lights and got on the floor, he said.

 “We heard everything.
 We heard more shots fired.
 We heard the assailant being beat up by someone that I assume had tackled him.
 We heard the police come in, we heard them yelling at him,” the patron said.